HatchApps/xavier-help/api.md

 ---
 # API

-Xavier offers an API to extract basic data about your organizations.
+We offer a RESTful API to extract basic data contained within your Xavier account.
 If you would like to access to the API, please [get in touch](/contact-us.html).

 ::: warning
  Please note, our API is currently running in BETA phase.
 It may change in the future.